 To Make One Gallon of Saline Rinse:

-In a critical hospital care situation the pharmacist can measure exactly and make a 0.9% solution of salt in water and it will be sterile for human usage.
-That precision is not needed at the lake for cleaning your fish.
+If you watch enough medical shows on TV you will hear them talk about normal saline for this or that.
+The precise mixture and sterility for the hospital is of course not needed for your fish cleaning purposes.
 The formula above will get you close to the correct solution.
 This estimate is perfect for this setting.
 If you would prefer to make a smaller amount of saline rinse, use the formula of 1 level teaspoon per 1 liter or quart of water.

 After removing fillets from both sides of the fish, you will need to remove the rib bones, rinse thoroughly with a clean water rinse - potable water.
 (A normal saline rinse made from potable water works well in this step.)
 Note in the picture below the amount of excess blood and fish oil that is removed in the first rinse containing the saline rinse compared the second rinse.
 Gallon freezer bags work well if small containers are not available.